sxs-collaboration/spectre/docs/DevGuide/BuildOptimization.md

 This is simultaneously the most reliable and most labor-intensive strategy for understanding build costs.
-The procedure is to identify a feature you'd like to profile, create a specialized test for that feature, and put that test in the `tests/Unit/RunSingleTest/CMakeLists.txt`.
+The procedure is to identify a feature you'd like to profile and create a specialized test for that feature.
-Then, you can easily include or exclude uses of functions or classes that you want to profile, and compare the relative total cost of building `RunSingleTest`.
+Then, you can easily include or exclude uses of functions or classes that you want to profile, and compare the relative total cost of building the test executable.
+You may want to temporarily remove all other source files from the test executable.

 There are a number of tools for profiling the cost of an individual process, but for compilation, the detailed tools like `perf` or hpctoolkit are unlikely